MagneticParticleImaging/MPIReco.jl/docs/src/index.md

   during reconstructions are loaded into memory.
 * spectral leakage correction (implemented in MPIFiles.jl)

 ## License / Terms of Usage

 The source code of this project is licensed under the MIT license.
 This implies that you are free to use, share, and adapt it.
-However, you must give appropriate credit by citing the project.
+However, please give appropriate credit by citing the project.

 ## Contact